rafaelribeiro1510/ASCIIValley/docs/README.md

 #### **Consequences**
 This pattern helped by decoupling the creation of these entities from the classes that hold them, improving readability as well.
-We didn't implement other types of enemies besides [Mummies](../src/main/java/com/g64/model/entities/enemy/Mummy.java) but this could easily be expanded on with this pattern.
+We didn't implement other types of enemies besides [Mummies](../src/main/java/com/g64/model/entities/enemy/Mummy.java) and [Ghosts](../src/main/java/com/g64/model/entities/enemy/Ghost.java) but this could easily be expanded on with this pattern.

 ### 5. Visitor